FixMyStreet Frequently Asked Questions

 FixMyStreet reports usually come by email.
 If you reply to the email in your normal way, your response will go directly into the user's inbox.

-Your reply is not published on the FixMyStreet website (unless you are a FixMyStreet for Councils customer who has chosen this option – see 'Can FixMyStreet connect directly with council systems?', below).
+Your reply is not published on the FixMyStreet website (unless you are a FixMyStreet Professional customer who has chosen this option – see 'Can FixMyStreet connect directly with council systems?', below).

 - Our council already has its own reporting system – we don't also need to be on FixMyStreet